Buick Skylark: Engines

+(1973–1974) Skylark Hiatus

+For 1973, GM redesigned the A-body platform, but Buick dropped the Skylark nameplate and revived one of its old ones for their mid-size: the "Century".
+The Century Estate replaced the Buick Sport Wagon.
+The Century inherited the Gran Sport performance option, but the Gran Sport name was once again reduced to being an option package.

-Third generation (1975–1979)
+Fourth generation (1975–1979)

-In the middle of the 1973 model year, Buick returned to the compact market with the Buick Apollo, using General Motors’ X-body platform, based on the Chevrolet Nova.
-When the car was extensively restyled for the 1975 model year, the two-door hatchback sedan (coupe) and two-door sedan (coupe) were rechristened “Skylark”, while the four-door sedan remained "Apollo".
-As this generation Skylark was "downsized", the next larger coupe and sedan to take the market position that the Skylark formerly occupied was the Buick Regal and Buick Century, which were introduced in 1973.
+When GM's compact X-body platform was extensively restyled for the 1975 model year, Buick retained the Apollo name for their four-door sedan, while their two-doors (hatchback and sedan) were both rechristened "Skylark".

-Two-door hatchback and two-door sedan models were available as the base Skylark or as the more upscale, European-inspired Skylark S/R ("Sports/Rallye").
-Four-door sedans were available as the base Apollo or the more upscale Apollo S/R. In addition, there was a very plain, lower-priced Skylark "S" available only as a two-door sedan with minimal interior and exterior trim.
-"VentiPorts" reappeared integrated into the front half of the rub strip that ran the length of the vehicle, a design element which had disappeared from Skylarks in 1968.
+Both the Apollo and the Skylark were available in Base and S/R versions; the S/R (Sports/Rallye) being European-inspired and more upscale.
+The Skylark sedan was also available as a very plain, lower-priced Skylark "S" with minimal interior and exterior trim.

+Gone since 1968, the "VentiPorts" design element reappeared, integrated into the front half of the rub strip that ran the length of the vehicle.

 The standard engine for the Buick Skylarks was Buick's own 231-cubic-inch (3.8 L) V6 engine with a 2-barrel carburetor creating 110 hp at 4000 rpm.
 Buick purchased back the tooling for the engine from American Motors, which acquired them when the company purchased the Kaiser Jeep division from Kaiser Industries.
 The Apollo used Chevrolet's 250-cubic-inch (4.1 L) inline 6-cylinder engine.

 Optional engines included the Oldsmobile 260-cubic-inch (4.3 L) V8 with a two-barrel carburetor producing 110 hp at 4,000 rpm, and the Buick 350-cubic-inch (5.7 L) V8 with either a 2- or 4-barrel carburetor.
 In 1976, the 5.7 L V8 engines produced 140 hp at 3,200 rpm with the 2-barrel carburetor, and 155 hp at 3,400 rpm with the 4-barrel carburetor.